Skip to main content

 Global installation

-Since the package provides executables, it may also be installed globally and utilised in any project.
+Since the package includes command-line tools, it may also be installed globally and utilised in any project.

 npm install --location=global @xpack/doxygen2docusaurus@latest